Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 In Mbed TLS, RSA-PSS parameters can be parsed and displayed for various objects (certificates, CRLs, CSRs).
 During parsing, the following properties are enforced:
-- (the extra "trailer field" parameter must has its default value)
+- (the extra "trailer field" parameter must have its default value)
 - the mask generation function is MGF1
 - encoding hash = message hashing algorithm (may differ from MGF1 hash)